 Most intriguing to me is making dandelion wine!
 The petals are fermented with sugar and often citrus to make a fresh herbal brew.
 I can’t wait to try this!
 I definitely plan to this season and will keep you updated, of course!

-Here are a few really cool ways to use dandelions from other awesome blogs:
+Here are a few really cool ways to use dandelions:

 Hope this inspires you to start thinking about foraging for dandelions rather than thinking of them as merely a pesky weed.
 Between its edible, medicinal, and fermentable qualities, you have yourself a wonder plant right in your backyard!